-PCOS is a hormonal disorder often linked to ovarian cysts, irregular or absent periods, acne, excess hair growth, and metabolic issues like weight gain.
+PMOS is a hormonal disorder often linked to ovarian cysts, irregular or absent periods, acne, excess hair growth, and metabolic issues like weight gain.

 Endometriosis occurs when tissue similar to the uterine lining grows outside the uterus, leading to severe pelvic pain, heavy bleeding, pain during sex, and gastrointestinal symptoms.

-Key Differences Between PCOS & Endometriosis
+Key Differences Between PMOS & Endometriosis

 Primary Symptoms: